Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 }
 ```

-The only requirement of these actions is that it must be an object with at `type` that is a string.
+The only requirement of these actions is that it must be an object with a `type` that is a string.
 Any additional key/value pairs are completely optional.

 These actions feed new data into our store, and are typically created inside of an action creator.